Clean away grime and mineral deposits without chemicals

 Clean an oven without toxic cleaners

 Oven cleaners are one of the most toxic cleaners you can use in a home.
 These products contain a combination of toxic chemicals, yet you can clean away grease with a solution of white spirit vinegar and baking soda.
-You will find a step-by-step tutorial here for cleaning an oven.

 The principle is simple: make up a paste with baking soda and water to spread over the just-warm oven.
 Close the door and leave this overnight before scrubbing off the next day.
 Remove any remaining marks with a quick spritz of white spirit vinegar and wipe clean.